aaronbloomfield/pdr/labs/lab11/index.md

 When compiled with `-O2`, the computation of a path of length 10 took 18 seconds on Linux.

 Your final program needs to both be able to compile and run with the specified command-line parameters.

+### Makefile ###

+Your Makefile should have **only one** target, which you can name anything you want.
+This target should do **two** things: compile your code, and run doxygen.
+You can have two tabbed lines after the target specifier, which is the easiest way to accomplish this.
+In other words, we are just going to call `make`, and we want it to both compile your code and create your doxygen documentation.
+The in-lab Makefile should have the same dual-purpose target.

 ------------------------------------------------------------